Personal Injury -- Plaintiff Law

 First and foremost, you should seek appropriate medical attention.
 Then, you can begin documenting the accident itself as well as any personal injuries, property damage, or additional harm caused.

 Depending on the type of accident, you may need to file a report or insurance claim soon after.
 For on-the-job injuries, workers’ compensation insurance mandates that you fill out certain paperwork before filing a claim.
-And you’ll need to contact your homeowner’s insurance company if your neighbor’s tree falls onto your house while you’re inside.
-Or, if you slip and fall on public property, you might need to file a notice of claim with the city, county, or state before filing a lawsuit.
+And you’ll need to contact your homeowner’s insurance company if your Montgomery neighbor’s tree falls onto your house while you’re inside.
+Or, if you slip and fall on public property in Birmingham, you might need to file a notice of claim with the city, county, or state before filing a lawsuit.

 The state and your employer then handle workers’ comp claims; your insurance company may pass claims on to an adjuster before payment; and the municipality should respond to notice, with compensation for your harm.
 All of this can happen without the need to file a personal injury lawsuit.